 "If people go within two metres of others who they don't live with, then they're helping to spread the virus - and the consequences of that costs lives and it means that, for everyone, this will go on for longer."
 Matt Hancock, Secretary of State for Health

-If you can't stay in your home and you're getting exercise by walking locally, queuing for a supermarket or doing something else you must keep at least 6 feet, (2 metres), away from the next person - which is about the same distance as you holding a broom with a straightened arm.
+While you're out and about whether that be getting exercise by walking locally, queuing for a supermarket or doing something else you must keep at least 6 feet, (2 metres), away from the next person - which is about the same distance as you holding a broom with a straightened arm.
 By keeping this distance you reduce your risk of getting infected, and reduce your risk of infecting others.

 - Avoid contact with someone who is displaying symptoms of coronavirus (Covid-19).
 Symptoms include high temperature, a new and continuous cough.